Top 5 Microsoft SQL Server Disaster Recovery Solutions or Plans

 - The SQL administrator can set the time between backing up the primary server database and restoring the secondary server database.

 Solution 4: Database Replication

 This procedure copies the SQL Server database data and distributes it to another database.
 Some important points about it are here for SQL Server disaster recovery solutions:

-Any changes to publishers are automatically updated for subscribers
+- Any changes to publishers are automatically updated for subscribers when they sync.

 Always-on failover clustering instances help protect the server from unexpected damage.
 It helps in SQL disaster recovery by placing geo-clustering with different cluster nodes in different physical locations.
 Let us know more about it: